 When Canadian photographer Teresa Eng travelled to China in 2013 she experienced a “reverse culture shock”.
 “I look like I’m Chinese, but I’m not,” explains the London-based photographer.
 “I wear different clothes, I have a different demeanor, and I can’t speak the language, so people speak to me but I have no idea what they’re saying.”

 This was the beginning of Eng’s five-year project, China Dream, which explores the fractured identity of second-generation members of the Chinese diaspora.
 The photographer spent two years travelling to China to shoot, and completed a residency in Chongqing, followed by another two years of experimenting in the darkroom.
-Now Eng is raising funds to publish the project as a photobook; it will be designed by London-based Chinese designers Twelve and published by Skinnerboox in Italy.
+After successfully raising funds on kickstarter, China Dream is now published in a photobook that includes an illuminating text by journalist Vanessa Hua.

 Eng’s parents were born in Guangdong Province in south China and emigrated to Hong Kong during the Communist Revolution.
 In the late 1960s, they moved to Vancouver, Canada, where Eng was brought up.
 The photographer now lives in Elephant and Castle, London and is working on a long-term project about the inner-city area.